Washingtonwei/use-case-style-guide/use-case-templates/README.md

         <li>Pagination criteria if table visualization is selected</li>
         <li>
           Disposition of the report after it is generated.
-The options available will be displayed in the system, sent to a recipient, downloaded to local disk, printed, stored somewhere for future retrieval.
+The options available will be displayed in the System, sent to a recipient, downloaded to local disk, printed, stored somewhere for future retrieval.
         </li>